Dask at NERSC¶

 cleaned up

-• A good rule of thumb for choosing number of threads per Dask worker is to choose the square root of the number of cores per processor.
-For KNL for example, this would mean that you could assign 8 threads per worker.
-In general more threads per worker are good for a program that spends most of its time in NumPy, SciPy, Numba, etc., and fewer threads per worker are better for simpler programs that spend most of their time in the Python interpreter.
+A good rule of thumb for choosing number of threads per Dask worker is to choose the square root of the number of cores per processor.
+In general, more threads per worker are good for a program that spends most of its time in NumPy, SciPy, Numba, etc., and fewer threads per worker are better for simpler programs that spend most of their time in the Python interpreter.